 Laurie Grigg, Ph.D., started her time as assistant professor in the Earth and Environmental Science Program in 2017, however, she’s been a lecturer at Norwich since 2011, while remaining active with her research and publishing on a variety of projects, including examining climate change over the last Holocene, or 100,000 years, by examining lake core sediments around Vermont.

-Laurie just returned from six months at the University of Wyoming with recent graduate Irene Magdon where, funded by a $130,000 NSF Research Innovation and Infrastructure grant, they used the sophisticated instrumentation there to analyze their lake sediment cores.
+Laurie just returned from six months at the University of Wyoming with recent graduate Irene Magdon, where, funded by a $130,000 National Science Foundation Research Innovation and Infrastructure grant, they used the sophisticated instrumentation there to analyze their lake sediment cores.
 She's made an incredible impact on Norwich students as they develop into independent thinkers and scientists.

 Elizabeth Gurian, Ph.D. is an associate professor in criminal justice and has been at Norwich since 2012.
 She has been highly committed to mentoring undergraduates in the classroom and in a variety of research projects, not only in areas close to her own expertise, which is investigating aspects of serial murder and perceptions of mass killers, but also in projects such as “Understanding Amish Culture in Modern Day America,” “Humanitarian Factors versus Risk Factors: The Making of a Combat Veteran and a Criminal Offender.”